PIAG Members

 Bio: Employed as Clinical Nurse Specialist Wound for HBDHB working across primary and secondary care sector providing clinical advice, leadership and professional support for complex wound management within a range of clinical settings

 The Prevention of Pressure Injuries and advocating for the best treatment options for individuals has become a key interest and passion.
-With the assistance of a group of wound resource nurses in HB championed a focus around education , treatment and prevention of pressure injuries for clinicians implementing updated combined risk assessment tool and SSKIN Bundles of care , data collection in conjunction with keeping abreast of the updated clinical guidelines.
+With the assistance of a group of wound resource nurses in HB championed a focus on education, treatment and prevention of pressure injuries for clinicians implementing updated combined risk assessment tool and SSKIN Bundles of care, data collection in conjunction with keeping abreast of the updated clinical guidelines.
 Wendy has accepted a secondment to the lead clinical role within the HBDHB project and partnering agreement with ACC to reduce and prevent pressure injuries across the region of HB.

 Member of the NZWCS committee since 2013 area coordinator